The 90% Project: Why NZ's vax drive must shoot for the moon - NZ Herald

 New Zealand isn't alone: few nations have committed to stated targets, and fewer still have cleared the 70 per cent mark Australia's Scott Morrison has repeatedly touted.

-As at this week, the world's highest flyers – going by full vaccination among eligible residents – included Portugal (80 per cent), the United Arab Emirates (78 per cent), Qatar, Singapore and Spain (75 per cent) Denmark (73 per cent) Uruguay and Chile (72 per cent), Belgium (71 per cent) and Ireland (70 per cent).

-Canada (68 per cent) and the UK (64 per cent) weren't too far behind, while the US was sitting around 53 per cent, and Australia's full coverage - 33.5 per cent – now resembled ours.

-At present, 70.7 per cent of eligible Kiwis have had at least one jab and 36.3 per cent are fully vaccinated.
+At present, 72 per cent of eligible Kiwis have had at least one jab and 37 per cent are fully vaccinated, compared with the 44.7 per cent of eligible Australians fully vaccinated.

-As tempting as it might be to call New Zealand a global laggard, University of Auckland senior research fellow Dr Janine Paynter said a plethora of hard-to-compare variables were at play, ranging from supply and distribution to logistics and health workforces.
+As tempting as it might be to call New Zealand a laggard against other countries' efforts, University of Auckland senior research fellow Dr Janine Paynter said a plethora of hard-to-compare variables were at play, ranging from supply and distribution to logistics and health workforces.

 She thought a better yardstick might be our most recent mass-vaccination campaign, launched against Meningococcal B in the mid-2000s - and by that measure we were doing well.